November 12, 2020

 Complexity of IIoT infrastructure, needs should determine choice

 In the white paper “Data is the key in IT/OT convergence” we discuss how the Industrial Internet of Things (IIoT) and Industry 4.0 are changing the way organizations are doing business by bridging the gap between operational technology (OT) and information technology (IT).
-One avenue is through data integration, below we provide a quick overview of what you should look for when selecting the right tool for integrating IT and OT data.
+One avenue is through data integration, and below, we provide a quick overview of what you should look for when selecting the right tool for integrating IT and OT data.

 MQTT is an important building block of machine-to-machine communications.
 A main reason for this is because it is simple to use and is designed for use with constrained, low-bandwidth devices.
 MQTT enables IIoT devices to send sensor data, machine status and alerts, while requiring minimal code writing.
 It also allows equipment to receive commands that control behavior.